emilyhuntsman/spiritualcardboard-heroku/README.md

     try storing array of objects with id, count; use to display with two buttons -/+; check first for existing
-5. ask specifically which routes to use get, put, delete etc when using mongoose methods
+5. ask specifically which routes to use get, put, delete etc when using mongoose methods send in cart so it's working to render; need to be able to edit and delete... for CRUD add, delete, update index, show, new (send template), create, read, update, delete
 6. sketchpad, paint by numbers
 7. cart dropdown not working to move position